-When a motion has been considered and rejected by the local authority or a committee, no similar notice of motion may be accepted within the next 12 months, unless signed by not less than one third of all members, including vacancies.
+When a motion has been considered and rejected by the local authority the Committee or a committee, no similar notice of motion may be accepted within the next 12 months, unless signed by not less than one third of all members, including vacancies.

-Where a notice of motion has been adopted by the local authority no other notice of motion which, in the opinion of the chairperson has the same effect, may be put while the original motion stands.
+Where a notice of motion has been adopted by the local authoritythe Committee no other notice of motion which, in the opinion of the chairperson has the same effect, may be put while the original motion stands.